 Dine at Olde Dutch

 When your hiking adventures have left you with an appetite, head over to Olde Dutch in Logan for a meal that’s as robust as the service is friendly.
-Located at 12791 OH-664, Olde Dutch is open from 11:00 am until 7:00 pm Sunday through Thursday with extended hours on Fridays and Saturdays until 8:00 pm.
+Located at 12791 OH-664, Olde Dutch is open from 11:00 am until 8:00 week long.
 The lunch and dinner buffet option at Olde Dutch makes it a convenient and always filling place to dine with friends and family.
 Options on the buffet range from fried chicken and noodle soup to roast beef, steak options and sandwiches too.
 Guests won’t want to forget to pass by the dessert bar before they go!

 If you’re looking for an off the beaten path stop while you’re in Logan, head over to the Paul A. Johnson Pencil Sharpener Museum and take a look around.
 This quaint homage to a collection of over 3,000 pencil sharpeners was acquired over 20 years time and creates a colorful and unique display quite unlike any other.
 The museum is located at 13178 OH-664 and is open Monday through Saturday from 9:00 am until 5:00 pm and Sundays from 11:00 am until 5:00 pm.